 - ESL students will be registered by the ESL program.

-- General Arts and Sciences (no major), Distance Learning, and Open Studies students will be emailed instructions on how to self-register online
+- Distance Learning, and Open Studies students will be emailed instructions on how to self-register online

 You can make changes to your schedule (add/drop classes) in these four ways.